collinloo/M3_FinalProject/README.md

 Model B will be our final model and we will use in our next step, model interpretation.

 ## Interpretation
-We will use Shap to help explain our model because it is provides a clear picture as to how each independent variables impact the model outcomes.
+We will use Shap to help us explain our model because it provides a clearer picture as to how each independent variable impacts the model outcomes.

 ### Feature Important
 ![](/img/shap_fea_imp.png?raw=true)